CADLAB-io/CADLAB.io-swarm-stack/README.md

 ![GitLab Group Application](documentation/images/gitlab-group-application.png "GitLab Group Application")

-Then, create a new application following the instructions in the [system level application][#system-level-application] section.
+Then, create a new application following the instructions in the [system level application](#system-level-application) section.

 ### Cloud GitLab integration

 Using the Group level application option, you can also integrate your self-hosted CADLAB with your gitlab.com groups.
-Follow the instructions in the [group level application] section.
+Follow the instructions in the [group level application](#group-level-application) section.